pyecharts/pyecharts/document/en-us/documentation.md

 * [First-steps](https://github.com/chenjiandongx/pyecharts/blob/master/document/en-us/documentation.md#First-steps)
 * [Global-options](https://github.com/chenjiandongx/pyecharts/blob/master/document/en-us/documentation.md#Global-options)
-    * xyAxis：x, y axis in cartesian coordinate system(Line、Bar、Scatter、EffectScatter、Kline)
+    * xyAxis：x, y axis in cartesian coordinate system(Line, Bar, Scatter, EffectScatter, Kline)
     * dataZoom：dataZoom components for zoom-in and zoom-out.
-With them, it is possible to magnify a small area, to see the overall picture or to stay away from scattered points(Line、Bar、Scatter、EffectScatter、Kline)
+With them, it is possible to magnify a small area, to see the overall picture or to stay away from scattered points(Line, Bar, Scatter, EffectScatter, Kline)
     * legend：legend component has different symbol, colour and name, and provide the interactive clicking functions to show or hide its associated data series.
     * label：text string on the chart, for marking the charts with sensible details, such as value, name.
-    * lineStyle：line style for Line、Polar、Radar、Graph、Parallel.
+    * lineStyle：line style for Line, Polar, Radar, Graph, Parallel.
     * grid3D：gird3D components in cartesian coordinate system(Bar3D, Line3D, Scatter3D)
     * visualMap：It is a type of component for visual encoding, which maps the data to visual channels
 * [Chart-types](https://github.com/chenjiandongx/pyecharts/blob/master/document/en-us/documentation.md#Chart-types)